lpgera/dirigera/README.md

 1. Execute `npx dirigera authenticate` in your terminal and follow the instructions.
 2. Save the obtained access token.
-3. Dump your Dirigera system's information as a JSON to identify device IDs:
+3. [Optional] To get your device IDs, dump your Dirigera system's information as a JSON:
    `npx dirigera dump --access-token <YOUR_ACCESS_TOKEN>`
 4. Install the library as a dependency: `npm i dirigera`
 5. Create a client instance in your code with the access token: